ladinomishel26-debug/ladinomishel26-debug.github.io/README.md

       </div>
       <div class="ad-copy">
         <h3>THE "WHAT DO YOU WONDER?"
 SUNDAE CART</h3>
-        <p>Not just toppings — question cards included!
+        <p>Not just toppings question cards included!
 Ask what children already know before the first scoop.
-Turns snack time into a real Dewey-approved investigation.
+Turns snack time into a real Dewey approved investigation.
 Curiosity not included, but strongly encouraged.</p>
       </div>
     </div>
     <div class="ad monte-ad">